-I’m still battling the cough that spans the world right now, so thanks to Mr. Benny and Ms. Crawford we have some comfort food for cold weather.
+Now, in my house meatloaf is variously known as “oh, that!” and an “unidentified meat object” but its most virulent critic is away at university now, so let the meatloaf recipes commence.
 Serve with mashed potatoes and a green salad and you’re in business.
-Now, in my house meatloaf is variously known as “oh, that!” and an “unidentified meat object” but its most virulent critic is away at university now, so let the meatloaf recipes commence.

 Word to the wise, do not substitute 3 Tbs. of any kind of salt for that Lawry’s stuff.
 Just throw in your favorite herbs.
-I do have a picture of Joan in the kitchen, please see the previous post 😉 .
+I do have a picture of Joan in the kitchen, please see the next post in a few hours 😉 .

 My comments on this one?
 I have no idea what Sucaryl is, but I have a hunch it causes brain damage.
 It’s a perfectly delicious Sponge Cake Recipe if you substitute 1 1/4 cups of sugar.
 Here are Jack and daughter Joan Benny in the kitchen, adorable: